 Randy left the Pacific Northwest in search of something different.
 There were a couple of years of stumbling around, working various odd jobs.
 For a short time, Randy produced half-hour infomercials, selling products such as miniature, working steam engines, robotic vacuum cleaners designed to look like a pet and glow-in-the-dark underwear.
 In 1994, Randy became a video specialist for the one-time gigantic adventure game producer-publisher Sierra On-Line.

 At the time, Sierra was experimenting with the production of a live-action (full motion video) adventure game and was just finishing a blue screen production studio.
 For this game, the player controls a real actor in an impressionistic computer generated 3D story world.
 The game also featured several other professional actors in numerous cutscenes.
 Randy took the position Lighting-Camera, working under a director of photography, for Sierra's Phantasmagoria.
-Randy also edited the cutscenes for that game.

 After Phantasmagoria wrapped, Randy immediately became the Director of Photography for Jane Jensen's second Gabriel Knight adventure game, The Beast Within, also a live-action game - the equivalent of shooting three blue screen feature-length films back-to-back and featured a cast of 60 actors.
-Randy also edited the cutscenes for the game.

 Sierra decided to move away from live-action games and Randy became one of two sound designers for Sierra's adventure game Lighthouse.
-With the support of his managers, Randy began working on several games in a job that didn't have a name at the time, but is now titled Narrative Designer.
+With the support of his managers, Randy began working on several games in a job that didn't have a title at the time, but now Narrative Designer generally captures it.
 While working on a space combat simulator based on the television show Babylon 5, Randy met his future wife, the successful writer, Christy Marx.
-Sierra On-Line imploded in 1999, and the struggling company canceled the Babylon 5 game and closed the Oakhurst, California studio where Randy and Christy worked.
+Sierra On-Line imploded in 1999, and the struggling company canceled the Babylon 5 game after several years of development and closed the Oakhurst, California studio where Randy and Christy worked.

 To: TopUpdated to CSS from HTML on 20 April 07.
-Updated content 31 October 2012.
+Updated content 17 April 2017